Jenny Lind's tour of America: Touring

 Belletti came on before Lind, and after his own numbers he went offstage and escorted her to the platform.
 She would sing five or so numbers during the course of the concert: on one occasion in New Orleans these were "Come per me sereno", from Bellini's La sonnambula; a buffo duet with Belletti ("Per piacere alla Signora") from Rossini's Il turco in Italia; her trademark trio for voice and two flutes composed for her by Meyerbeer; and to finish the concert, a Swedish song, the "Herdsman's Song", sung in her native language.
 At other concerts, Belletti sang "Largo al factotum" from The Barber of Seville and Lind sang "Casta diva" from Norma and "I know that my Redeemer liveth" from Messiah.

 From New Orleans, the party sailed up river to Natchez, Mississippi, Memphis, Tennessee, and St. Louis, Missouri.
 After this, they performed at Nashville, Tennessee, where a critic wrote:

 The extreme burst of her voice in the upper portion of its register is far beyond the ordinary range of sopranos, and she has acquired the power of moulding the higher notes entirely at her will.
 By this she is enabled to produce some of the most astonishing effects upon the listener. ...
 Another of the more special beauties which particularly mark the voice of Mlle Lind is the unexampled quality and delicacy of its piano. ...
 The transition from the high to the low notes is rapidly effected and seems as though it cost her no effort.

 The last stops in the Barnum tour were Louisville, Kentucky, Cincinnati, Ohio, and Pittsburgh, Pennsylvania, where the crowds were so unruly that Lind was trapped in the concert hall for a short time.
 Stones were thrown at her carriage and into her dressing room, and Barnum hastily rearranged the tour schedule.
 After a detour to New York, the company returned to Philadelphia.
 There, Lind and Barnum parted company on 9 June 1851.
 The separation was amicable, and they remained on good terms afterwards, but Lind had wearied of Barnum's assertive marketing of her.
-For the rest of her American tour she was her own impresario.
+For the rest of her American tour she was her own producer.
 She extended her itinerary to include Canada, giving a concert in Toronto for which tickets sold out within 90 minutes of going on sale.